🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 Layout Suggestions

-Rooftop setups deliver impressive cityscape relaxation and make the most out of unused spaces.
+Rooftop setups deliver impressive cityscape relaxation and make the most of unused spaces.

 17. Indoor-Outdoor Transition Zone

-If your patio connects seamlessly to an indoor spa or bathroom, extend those modern lines outward.
-This blurred boundary approach increases spatial flow and elevates the sense of luxury.
+If your patio connects seamlessly to an indoor spa or bathroom, carry those modern lines outward.
+This blurred-boundary approach improves spatial flow and adds to the sense of luxury.

 Design Details